elefevre/fast-tests-fast-builds/README.md

 Depending on what is being testing, it might judicious to replace some services in your integration tests with stubs.
 Good examples include access to external servers.

+Mock libraries sometimes help in this, although simply providing a local implementation of those services is sometimes the simplest option.

 Replace servers with memory-based implementations
 -------------------------------------------------